Collaboration between insurers and InsurTechs is key to address customer demand for add-on services, personalization, and flexible offerings

 - The evolution of data as a critical asset: more than 70% of insurers and InsurTechs said advanced data management capabilities are critical.

-- A transition from asset ownership to a shared economy: more than 35% of insurers and InsurTechs have already realised that focusing on shared ownership of assets is critical.
+- A transition from asset ownership to a shared economy: more than 35% of insurers and InsurTechs have already realized that focusing on shared ownership of assets is critical.

 - Partnerships with specialists over the traditional “Build or Buy” approach: 90% of InsurTechs and 70% of incumbents said they want to collaborate with each other.
 Both insurers and InsurTechs have a hearty appetite for collaboration with other sectors, such as healthcare providers and players from the travel, transportation, and hospitality space.